 Welcome to Ripley Bonfire and the new normal, having endured two years of lock downs and social restrictions.
 This year as in previous years, you will still be able to enjoy our Huge Bonfire, Fantastic Fireworks, Mammoth Funfair, Refreshing Licenced Bar and Delicious Food Concessions, all of which have become part of the legionary Ripley Bonfire Celebrations.

 As you are aware the last two years Ripley Bonfire Celebrations were cancelled due to the Covid-19 Pandemic.
 In 2020, as the Bonfire Association, we had no choice in the cancellation, due to being in lockdown.
 In 2021, whilst some events were starting to take place around the UK, the Committee made the difficult decision in cancelling the event for the second time, as it was felt that it would be wrong to proceed, with a potential 10,000 people coming into our small village, especially with no controls and at a time when we as a country were still in crisis with many people still suffering and a Nation still wearing face masks and trying to social distance.
 Yes, a difficult decision but hopefully the responsible decision.

-On the 9th February this year we were able to distribute £8,850 to various local community groups and charities detailed below:
+Despite not holding events in 2020 and 2021, we were still able to distribute £4,370 to various community groups and charities detailed below: